shotgunsoftware/tk-framework-adobe/README.md

 # tk-framework-adobe

-A framework for adobe engines
+A framework for Adobe engines

 # Contributing

 ## Setup development environment

-To setup the development environment for this project, you need to have the ZXPSignCmd tool from adobe in order to sign the extension before release.
+To setup the development environment for this project, you need to have the ZXPSignCmd tool from Adobe in order to sign the extension before release.

-To get the signing tool, please go to https://labs.adobe.com/downloads/extensionbuilder3.html (you need to be logged into your adobe-account) and download the ***CC Extensions Signing Toolkit***.
-This will contain an executable called: ***ZXPSignCmd***
+To setup the development environment for this project, you will need to obtain the _**ZXPSignCmd**_ tool provided by Adobe, which can be found [here](https://labs.adobe.com/downloads/extensionbuilder3.html).
+Once you have logged in using your existing Adobe user account, download the _**CC Extensions Signing Toolkit**_, which will provide you with the necessary executable

-If you are developing on a ***Mac*** please set all neccessary variables in `dev/env.mk`.
+If you are developing on a ***Mac*** please set all necessary variables in `dev/env.mk`.

-On ***Windows*** please fill all neccessary variables in `dev\env.cmd`
+On ***Windows*** please fill all necessary variables in `dev\env.cmd`

 From now on you may test and sign with the following targets:

 ---
 ***Note***
-When using the following commands, make sure you are cd'ed into the base folder of this project.
+Be sure to run all of the following commands from the top-level directory of this project.
 ---